 Candelaria has been impacted by the outbreak of the COVID-19 pandemic.
 The Company has taken a number of measures to safeguard the health of its employees and their local communities while continuing to operate safely and responsibly.
-All of the Company's assets' work areas have reduced operations, which will be in effect until the resumption of normal activities is deemed safe and appropriate.
-The Company acted in compliance with government-ordered restrictions.
-The gradual resumption towards full exploration activities occurred subsequent to year ended April 30, 2020, and complied with the recommendations of governments and public health officials, with full attention to the health and safety of returning employees, contractors, and suppliers.
+All of the Company's assets' work areas have reduced exploration activities, which will be in effect until the resumption of normal activities is deemed safe and appropriate.
+The Company acted in compliance with Mexican government-ordered restrictions.
+The gradual resumption towards full exploration activities occurred during the year ended April 30, 2021 and complied with the recommendations of Mexican governments and public health officials, with full attention to the health and safety of returning employees, contractors, and suppliers.